cryptowhizzard/evergreen/README.md

 import.php ( Run this in a screen in a While loop -> while true; do php import.php; sleep 5; done ).
 It will import the car files downloaded into your miner.
 Again, please adjust settings in this file to avoid overloading your system.

-For any Questions feel free to contact me on Slack or by e-mail ( info@dcent.nl ).
+For any Questions feel free to contact me on the Filecoin Slack (wijnandschouten) or by e-mail ( info@dcent.nl ).